keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 *note: 'auth-server-wildfly' can be replaced by 'auth-server-eap'*

 By default JBoss-based containers use TCP-based h2 database.
-It can be configured to use real DB, e.g. with following command:
+It can be configured to use real DB spawn in Docker, e.g. with following command:

-  `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly,jpa -f testsuite/integration-arquillian -DskipTests clean install -Djdbc.mvn.groupId=org.mariadb.jdbc -Djdbc.mvn.artifactId=mariadb-java-client -Djdbc.mvn.version=2.0.3 -Dkeycloak.connectionsJpa.url=jdbc:mariadb://localhost:3306/keycloak -Dkeycloak.connectionsJpa.password=keycloak -Dkeycloak.connectionsJpa.user=keycloak`
+  `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly,jpa,db-mariadb -f testsuite/integration-arquillian -DskipTests clean install`

 b1) For **Undertow** Keycloak backend containers, you can run the tests using the following command (adjust the test specification according to your needs):